newrelic/newrelic-python-kata/README.md

 -------
 Get the code.
 The code is waiting to be forked on [github](https://github.com/newrelic/newrelic-python-kata)

-Load the sample DB:

-Postgressions instructions.

 Step 2
 -------
-Deploy your app to Heroku and load the database there

-    heroku apps:create
-    heroky addons:add pgbackups:plus newrelic:standard memcache:5mb
-    heroku pgbackups:restore DATABASE 'http://newrelic-ruby-kata.herokuapp.com/sample-data.dump'
+Create a virtualenv and install the dependencies

+    virtualenv venv
+    source venv/bin/activate
+    pip install -r requirements.txt

 Step 3
 -------
-You can watch a [video on getting started](http://newrelic.com/resources/training) with the New Relic agent to help get you started.
-The New Relic agent will help you find and solve the performance issues in this application as well as help you see the complete impact of your changes.
+Add New Relic and launch the application.

+    pip install newrelic
+    newrelic-admin generate-config &lt;license-key&gt; newrelic.ini
+    export NEW_RELIC_CONFIG_FILE=newrelic.ini
+    newrelic-admin run-python manage.py run_gunicorn

 Step 4
 -------
 Fix the code / Solve as many of the Katas as you can.
-There are seven distinct Katas in this application that can be torn apart and fixed by using your awesome dev abilities and the deep metrics that New Relic provides.

 Step 5
 -------